 For more than 15 years, Gary has enjoyed teaching private lessons, incorporating diverse musical styles in his instruction (classical, jazz, and popular), and working with students of all ages and levels.
 He is a specialist in the areas of improvisation/composition, musician’s wellness/injury prevention, and Body-Mapping.

 Also an electronic keyboardist, he is a two-time national winner of the Yamaha National Electone Keyboard Festival.
-Gary is very excited that his debut album of original solo piano and piano/vocal music is scheduled for release in November 2011.
+Gary is very excited that his debut album of original solo piano and piano/vocal music is scheduled for release.

 Piano Lessons at Michelle’s Piano Company